Detecting Spatial Health Disparities Using Disease Maps: Introduction

 The data analytic merits of our proposed approach are best appreciated in comparison to approaches that adhere to one, but not both, of the boundary detection themes discussed above.
 Methods that allow uncertainty through purely parametric adjacency relations (including regression models for adjacency matrices) within widely used conditional autoregression models often encounter numerical difficulties in convergence of iterative estimation algorithms, such as Markov chain Monte Carlo (MCMC).
 On the other hand, methods offering FDR based boundary detection without allowing adjacency learning from explanatory variables can lead to inflated detection rates of boundaries by failing to account for additional uncertainties in adjacency relations.
 We demonstrate this phenomenon in the cancer boundary detection rates reported recently by \cite{gao2022spatial}.

 The balance of our article proceeds as follows.
 Section~\ref{sec: data} describes the data we subsequently analyze.
 This data, extracted from the National Cancer Institute's (NCI) Surveillance Epidemiology and End Results (SEER) database records occurrences of four different cancer types across the counties of California together with explanatory variables for modeling outcomes and boundaries.
 Section~\ref{sec: models} develops our proposed multivariate Bayesian modeling framework using an areal stick-breaking process with a DAGAR spatial distribution with unknown boundaries as its baseline measure.
 Section~\ref{sec: simulations} presents a suite of simulation experiments to elicit insights into the performance of our proposed model using various metrics.
 Section~\ref{sec: cancer_analysis} applies spatial boundary detection to the data set described in Section~\ref{sec: data} and we conclude with some remarks in Section~\ref{sec: discussion}.
-Additional materials are provided in the Appendix.
+An online supplement is provided \citep{aiello2024supplement}.